 The law defines neither written nor oral requests.
-The Oklahoma Court of Appeals states the Open Records Act contains no provision for dictating the manner in which to make a request for inspection of a record.
-Intn’l.
-Union of Police Associations v.
+The Oklahoma Court of Appeals has stated that the Open Records Act contains no provision for dictating the manner in which to make a request for inspection of a record.
+Int’l Union of Police Ass’ns v.
 City of Lawton, 2009 OK CIV APP 85 ¶ 14.
-The public body is compelled to provide prompt reasonable access to the records upon request.
-25 O.S. § 24A.5.5.
-See In the Matter of the Petition of University Hospitals Authority, 1997 OK 162, 953 P.2d 314 (Contract made available to the public two days before consideration in an open meeting was timely when the record was provided as soon as it came into existence).
+The public body is compelled to provide prompt, reasonable access to the records upon request.
+25 O.S. § 24A.5(6); see In re University Hospitals Authority, 1997 OK 162, 953 P.2d 314 (contract made available to the public two days before consideration in an open meeting was timely when the record was provided as soon as it came into existence).

-The requester should make the same request in writing.
+As a best practice, the requester should make the request in writing.

 The written request should direct the public body to state the specific statute it is relying upon to deny access to the record.